CLDR 48 Release Note

 ---|---|---|

-* Note: Each release, the number of items needed for Modern and Moderate increases.
+* Note: Two locales dropped in coverage (📉), from Moderate to Basic.
+Each release, the number of items needed for Modern and Moderate increases.
 So locales without active contributors may drop down in coverage level.

 For a full listing, see Coverage Levels